compiler-explorer/compiler-explorer/docs/WindowsNative.md

 }
 ```

-Launch CE with `npm --run-script debugger"` to have node listen on port 9229.
+Launch CE with `npm run-script debugger"` to have node listen on port 9229.

 Because you can only attach to the process, as opposed to launching the process, in order to debug startup code you need to attach while npm is starting up.
-The `debugger` script also enables `debug` logging level so debug print statements can be seen during CE run.
+The `debugger` script also enables `debug` logging level so debug print statements can be seen during the CE startup and run.

 ### Setting up binary mode and execution